 I have suffered from mental illness in my past and take medications today for bipolar disorder, anxiety and psychosis.
 The first of two manic episodes I have experienced in my life was approximately 20 years ago.
 I had recently graduated university and was consumed in my first work placement post-graduation.
 It became the focus of all my waking hours and what had started out as a passion for my work soon spiraled into an obsession.
 Those obsessive thoughts were the catalyst for that first manic episode.
 My mind was racing as I was trying to understand what was happening to me.

 I was piecing together points of information about my past in trying to explain my current condition: my birth date, the town I was raised in, the street I grew up on, the city I resided in, the name of the company I worked for, and many more.
 All of these points of data I read significance into.
-And it was then that I started having delusional thoughts that concluded with me believing that my purpose was to deliver a message from God.
+And it was then that delusional thoughts began to appear.
+Those thoughts intermixed with stable ones and concluded with me believing that my purpose was to deliver a message from God.

 It escalated and in my delusional state I had convinced myself that God wanted me to commit suicide so that humanity may live.
 It felt real.
 And it brought me to tears because I did not want to die.
 I remember the event vividly: